quriv/walknow/index.md

 - **Friends System**: Connect and interact with other users
 - **Cross-Platform**: Available on both iOS and Android

-## Account Management
+## Account Deletion

-### Delete Your Account
+### App or Developer Name
+Walk Now by Walk Now

+### Steps to Request Deletion
-To delete your account and all associated data:

-1. **Contact Support**: Email us at support@quriv from your registered email address
+To delete your Walk Now account and all associated data, please email us at **walknowapp@gmail.com** with your registered email address and the subject line: **"Account Deletion Request"**

-2. We'll process your deletion request within **7 business days**
+### What Data Gets Deleted

-**Note**: Account deletion is permanent and cannot be undone.
-All your data will be permanently removed from our systems.
+Once your identity is verified, the following data will be permanently deleted:
+* Account credentials (email, phone)
+* Profile data (name, profile picture)
+* Step count and activity history
+* Wallet and rewards history

+### What Data is Retained (If Any)
+For legal and fraud prevention purposes, some transaction metadata may be retained for up to 30 days before final deletion.

 ## Frequently Asked Questions